 The Registration procedure for UE is performed as defined in TS 23.502 [8] with the following additions:

 - The AMF determines whether the UE is authorized to be a 5G ProSe UE-to-Network Relay based on UE's 5G ProSe capability and the subscription data related to relay service authorization from the UDM.
+The AMF indicates to NG-RAN that the UE is authorized to be a 5G ProSe UE-to-Network Relay.

 - In case of Layer 2 Relay, the AMF also determines whether the UE is authorized to be a Remote UE accessing via a Layer 2 UE-to-Network Relay based on the UE's 5G ProSe capability and the subscription data related to relay service authorization information from the UDM.
-The AMF indicates to NG-RAN that the UE is authorized to be a 5G ProSe UE-to-Network Relay or Remote UE.
+The AMF indicates to NG-RAN that the UE is authorized to be a 5G ProSe Remote UE.

+The Service Request procedure for UE in CM-IDLE state is performed as defined in TS 23.502 [8] with the following additions:

+- The AMF indicates NG-RAN that the UE is authorized to be a 5G ProSe UE-to-Network Relay.

+- In case of Layer 2 Relay, the AMF indicates NG-RAN that the UE is authorized to be a 5G ProSe Remote UE.

+The handover procedure for UE is performed as defined in TS 23.502 [8] with the following additions:

+- The source NG-RAN indicates target NG-RAN that the UE is authorized to be a 5G ProSe UE-to-Network Relay.

+- In case of Layer 2 Relay, the source NG-RAN indicates target NG-RAN that the UE is authorized to be a 5G ProSe Remote UE.

 6.35.2.3 The Policy/parameter to a 5G ProSe UE-to-Network Relay